 Data collected for the CCE will be used for several analyses, including the Case-Control Study, the Family Study, and parts of the Ethical, Legal and Social Implications (ELSI) Study.
 Participants completing the Initial Screening visit will be eligible for the CCE if they are C282Y homozygotes, qualify as potential cases or are selected as potential controls.
 The invitation to participate in the CCE will be made at the same time as results are given.
 Those participants who agree to attend the CCE will be mailed an Informed Consent form, a Food Frequency Questionnaire (FFQ), a Family Medical History Form, a plastic medication bag, and instructions.
 At the CCE, participants will be asked to complete a Medical History Form.
 If question # 13 is answered as "yes" (previously been told to have HH or iron overload prior to screening in the HEIRS study), the clinician will ask 2 additional questions about previous phlebotomy treatment and liver biopsy.
-Clinic staff will verify informed consent, review all forms for completeness, complete the Medications section of the Clinical Assessment Form.
+Clinic staff will verify informed consent, review all forms for completeness, complete the Medications section of the Clinical Assessment Form, draw blood and perform the Physical Exam section of the Clinical Assessment Form.
 All forms will be data entered locally (except the FFQ, which are stored separately and shipped monthly, see Section 4.5.5), and blood will be shipped to the Central Lab.